timnashcouk/auto-activate-auto-updates/README.txt

 #Change Log

-v1.1.0 - Added Auto Updating for preexisting plugins, if none have already been added to the auto update system.
+v1.2.0 - Added storing state when a plugin is deactivated v1.1.0 - Added Auto Updating for preexisting plugins, if none have already been added to the auto update system.
 V1.0 - Initial release